-Specialist support has been found to be effective in making the experience of work better for menopausal women.
-Educational programmes can help with managing symptoms and provide advice on diet and exercise, and also support women as they prepare for the possible consequences of menopause transition at work.
+Specialist support is effective in making the experience of work better for menopausal women.
+Educational programmes can help with managing symptoms, provide advice on diet and exercise, and also support women as they prepare for the possible consequences of menopause transition at work.